 Annie has four children, a raspberry-growing husband, and an abiding passion for food.

-We have been incredibly surprised and happy to have won some awards in our first year including Champion Ice Cream & Sorbet 2016 by Taste of the West for our lemon sorbet; and Best Dairy Producer by Taste of Dorset.
-Our raspberry sorbet and pistachio gelato both won gold stars from The Guild of Fine Food 2016.
+In our first year we won Champion Ice Cream & Sorbet 2016 by Taste of the West for our lemon sorbet; and Best Dairy Producer by Taste of Dorset.

 In 2017 our Maple & Walnut gelato was one of three finalists in the Taste of the West Awards.